Let's Work Together

 I once asked myself the very same questions.
 After spending the better part of the last seventeen years in medical device product development, I hope that I can help explain what is often a widely misunderstood part of the process.

-I’m sure it’s no surprise that referring to the FDA-regulated process for medical device development known as design controls.
-The design controls process provides a development workflow and a set of criteria of which the FDA expects medical devices under development to conform to if a company hopes to receive approval to market their device in the U.S.
+I’m sure it’s no surprise that I’m referring to the FDA-regulated process for medical device development known as design controls.
+The design controls process provides a product development workflow and a set of criteria for which the FDA expects medical devices under development to conform to if a company hopes to receive approval to market their device in the U.S.

-Design outputs are the work produced at the end of design effort, such as drawings, material specifications or manufacturing instructions.
-They are what controls your design.
-They must also meet design inputs criteria defined in the planning stage of your project during design verification.
+Design outputs are the work produced at the end of design efforts, such as drawings, material specifications, or manufacturing instructions.
+They are what control your design.
+They must also meet design input criteria defined in the planning stage of your project during design verification.